 Jean Cohen (Ph.D., New School for Social Research, 1979) is the Nell and Herbert M. Singer Professor of Political Thought and Contemporary Civilization.
-She teaches contemporary political and legal theory; continental political thought; rights, religion and constitutional democracy; contemporary civilization, critical theory, and international political theory.
-Professor Cohen's areas of interest are sovereignty, human rights, religion and democratic constitutionalism, and gender and the law.
+She teaches contemporary political and legal theory; continental political thought; critical theory, populism and constitutional democracy; contemporary civilization, and international political theory.
+Professor Cohen's areas of interest are populism and the new authoritarianism; social movements, parties and civil society; sovereignty, constitutional democracy, international political theory, and gender and the law.

-Professor Cohen is the author of numerous books and articles including Class and Civil Society: The Limits of Marxian Critical Theory (University of Massachusetts Press, 1982); Civil Society and Political Theory (co-authored with Andrew Arato) (MIT Press, 1992); Regulating Intimacy: A New Legal Paradigm (Princeton University Press, 2002); and Globalization and Sovereignty: Rethinking Legality, Legitimacy and Constitutionalism (Cambridge University Press, 2012).
-She is the co-editor with Yoav Peled et al. of Democratic Citizenship and War (Routledge 2011) and with Cecile Laborde of the forthcoming volume Religion, Secularism and Constitutional Democracy (Columbia University Press, 2015).
-She has published over 60 articles in journals such as Constellations, Ethics and International Affairs, Global Constitutionalism, Philosophy and Social Criticism, Political Theory, Social Research, Telos, and Thesis 11, among others, in addition to chapters in many edited books.
+Professor Cohen is the author of numerous books and articles including Class and Civil Society: The Limits of Marxian Critical Theory (University of Massachusetts Press, 1982); Civil Society and Political Theory (co-authored with Andrew Arato) (MIT Press, 1992); Regulating Intimacy: A New Legal Paradigm (Princeton University Press, 2002); Globalization and Sovereignty: Rethinking Legality, Legitimacy, and Constitutionalism (Cambridge University Press, 2012); and Populism and Civil Society: The Challenge to Democratic Constitutionalism (co-authored with Andrew Arato), (Oxford University Press, 2022).
+She is the co-editor with Yoav Peled et al. of Democratic Citizenship and War (Routledge 2011), with Cecile Laborde Religion, Secularism and Constitutional Democracy (Columbia University Press, 2015) and with Andrew Arato and Astrid von Busekist, Forms of Pluralism and Democratic Constitutionalism (2018).
+She has published over 70 articles in journals such as Constellations, Ethics and International Affairs, Global Constitutionalism, Philosophy, and Social Criticism, Political Theory, Social Research, Telos, and Thesis 11, among others, in addition to chapters in many edited books.